OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 A deployment pattern is important to any development pipeline, helping to reduce downtime and other problems for your teams and customers.
 There are many approaches to deployment patterns, though, and one might suit your needs more than others.

-In this blog we look at some of the most common deployment patterns and explain how to set them up in Octopus.
+In this post we look at some of the most common deployment patterns and explain how to set them up in Octopus.

 ## Rolling deployments

 A rolling pattern delivers releases to one [deployment target](https://octopus.com/docs/infrastructure/deployment-targets) (or batch of targets) at a time.
 This reduces downtime and traffic congestion on your environment during deployment.

-As one of the simpler options, rolling deployments can be slow but are reliable, low risk and easy to roll back.
+As one of the simpler options, rolling deployments can be slow but are reliable, low risk, and easy to roll back.

-### Set up a rolling deployment pattern in Octopus
+### Setting up a rolling deployment pattern in Octopus

 By default, a deployment process in Octopus only starts a new step when the previous one ends.
-However, if a step deploys to a [target role](https://octopus.com/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles#deployment-target-environment-and-role-relationship) with more than one target (a server farm, for example), you’ll hit up to 10 targets at the same time.
+However, if a step deploys to a [target role](https://octopus.com/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles#deployment-target-environment-and-role-relationship) with more than one target (a server farm, for example), you hit up to 10 targets at the same time.

-Instead you can force a rolling pattern when defining your deployment process:
+Instead, you can force a rolling pattern when defining your deployment process:

 1. Under the **On Targets in Roles** section in the Process Editor, click **CONFIGURE A ROLLING DEPLOYMENT**.
-1. In the **Rolling Deployment** section, set how many machines you’d like to deploy to at a time with the **Window size** field.
+1. In the **Rolling Deployment** section, set how many machines you want to deploy to at a time with the **Window size** field.
 For example:

-   - a window size of ‘1’ will deploy to 1 machine at a time
+   - A window size of ‘1’ will deploy to 1 machine at a time
-   - a window size of ‘3’ will deploy to 3 machines at the same time.
+   - A window size of ‘3’ will deploy to 3 machines at the same time

 ![The 'CONFIGURE A ROLLING DEPLOYMENT' option in an Octopus deployment process](rollingdeploy1.png)

 If you need to run a series of steps on a target before deploying to another, use child steps.
-You also add child steps in the Process Editor:
+You also add child steps in the **Process Editor**:

 1. Click the 3 vertical dots next to the intended ‘parent’ step and select **Add child step**.
 1. Complete the child step as you did with the parent (select the step type and complete the fields) and click **SAVE**.
 Repeat for as many steps as you need.